Tickets & Admission FAQs

 Stroller rentals are available, with expanded cleaning procedures for our operations.
 All items are limited and availability is on a first come first serve basis.
 Strollers (single/double) and manual wheelchairs may be rented at any gate (while supplies last), but ECVs are only available at Southern Blvd Gate.
 Single Stroller - $15, Double Stroller - $20.
 Guests are also welcome to bring their own stroller to better monitor your children and help maintain social distancing with other groups.

 Can I rent a wheelchair or scooter/ECV?

 Regular mobility equipment rentals will be available, with expanded cleaning procedures for our operations.
 All items are limited, and available on a first come first serve basis.
 Manual wheelchairs may be rented at any gate (while supplies last), but Electric Convenience Vehicles (ECVs) are only available at Southern Blvd Gate.
-Manual Wheelchair - $20 refundable deposit, ECV - $40 (with $100 refundable deposit).
+Manual Wheelchair - $20 refundable deposit, ECV - $50 with $100 refundable deposit (deposit return processing may take up to 5 business days).
 Please use the Accessibility web page for more information, including some restrictions on ECVs and wheelchair access throughout the park.